Azure-Samples/ms-identity-dotnet-desktop-tutorial/4-DeviceCodeFlow/Readme.md

 }
 ```

-3- The method **SignInAndInitializeGraphServiceClient** initializes the Graph SDK.
+3- The method **SignInAndInitializeGraphServiceClient** initializes the Graph SDK with the access token we obtained earlier in **SignInUserAndGetTokenUsingMSAL**.

 ```csharp
 private async static Task<GraphServiceClient> SignInAndInitializeGraphServiceClient(PublicClientApplicationOptions configuration, string[] scopes)